The Dew Breaker: The Book of Miracles

-It is not only this secret that she is keeping from her daughter, but also the Haitian community within NYC.
-Due to events like the election of François “Papa Doc” Duvailer and the terror he brought to the Haitian community and economy, many Haitian immigrants came to the US as early as the 1960s to settle into predominant Haitian communities in cities like New York City and Miami.
-New York City is where Anne and her family reside, and Danticat specifically addresses Nostrand Avenue as the location where Anne and her husband work.
-Nostrand Avenue is a well-known site in the Haitian community of New York City, it is known for being the site where Haitian immigrants gathered to lead successful economic lives and work in medium size businesses.
-These suburbs were places that Haitian members of society could go to feel safe and protest the regimes of the Tonton Macoutes and the FRAPH.
-So in summation, for Anne to live within this community knowing that she is married to someone who was involved in these crimes exemplifies the feelings of suppressed guilt and isolation that she must feel within her everyday life.
+Anne also conceals this history from her daughter and from members of the Haitian community in NYC.
+Danticat situates the family within a diaspora shaped by migration from Haiti beginning in the 1960s, including migration associated with the Duvalier regime.
+Nostrand Avenue, where Anne and her husband work, became an important center of Haitian community and small-business activity in New York.
+The contrast between Anne's place within this community and her husband's past contributes to the work's themes of guilt and isolation.

 Night Talkers

-Its quickly established we're talking again about one of the men of the basement, Dany.
+Itis quickly established we aree talking again about one of the men of the basement, Dany.
 Dany has traveled back to Haiti to visit his aunt Estina Esteme.
 He tells his aunt that he recognized his landlord as the man who killed his parents, who is also the father of Ka.
 Then Claude appears.
-Claude is also from NY but has been exiled back to Haiti for killing his father in a rage.
-Dany has traveled so far because he's found the murderer of his parents, only to find that Claude, a young man and patricide, has been accepted into the community he stills feels to be so much a part of him.
+Claude is also from New York but has been exiled back to Haiti for killing his father in a rage.
+Dany has traveled so far because he's found the murderer of his parents, only to find that Claude, a young man and patricide, has been accepted into the community he still feels to be so much a part of him.